 The men were polar opposites.
 Khrushchev was a hard line, old school Soviet.
-From a humble background, his political persona was forged in the snow and destruction of the Eastern Front, his mentor – Josef Stalin.
-He was not leader to be crossed, and his defence of Soviet sovereignty was absolute.
+From a humble background, his political persona was forged in the icy devastation of the Eastern Front, his mentor – Josef Stalin.
+He was not leader to be crossed and his defence of Soviet sovereignty was absolute.

-Kennedy was another man entirely; A Background of privilege one could say, and even born into politics.
+Kennedy was another man entirely; a background of privilege and a man made for politics.
 His time in the US Navy just barely gave him the legitimacy of leadership at a time when America needed both brains and brawn.

-He possessed all the traits of a great statesman, but not those of a strategist.
-Khrushchev was always ahead of the game.
+He possessed all the traits of a great statesman, but not those of a strategist and Khrushchev was always ahead of the game.
 The geo-political chess board during Kennedy’s administration belonged to Khrushchev, and so did the pawns, the table on which it was placed, and the very stools themselves.

 Their meeting in Vienna in 1961 saw the Soviet Premier push all the right buttons and thrust tensions into a dangerous area.
 Khrushchev declared: